data-engineering-community/data-engineering-wiki/Concepts/Document Database.md

 - Storing article content, social media posts, sensor data, and other unstructured data.
 - You need to develop and iterate rapidly when building a product.

+## Document Database Use Cases

+- Content management
+- Catalogs.
+For example, in an e-commerce application, storing different products with different attributes.

 %% wiki footer: Please don't edit anything below this line %%

 ## This note in GitHub